LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 --------------------

-Logtalk provides a clear distinction between *declaring a predicate* and *defining a predicate* and thus clear closed world assumption semantics.
+Logtalk provides a clear distinction between *declaring a predicate* and *defining a predicate* and thus clear :term:`closed-world assumption` semantics.
 Messages or calls for declared but undefined predicates fail.
 Messages or calls for unknown (i.e. non declared) predicates throw an error.
-Note that this is a fundamental requirement for supporting protocols: we must be able to declare a predicate without necessarily defining it.
+Note that this is a fundamental requirement for supporting :ref:`protocols <protocols_protocols>`: we must be able to declare a predicate without necessarily defining it.

 All object (or category) predicates that we want to access from other objects (or categories) must be explicitly declared.
 A predicate